Singh-K01/ML-and-AI-projects/README.md

 Please browse through each folder to access the individual projects.

 ## List of projects
-1. Bankruptcy prediction using sampling techniques
+1. Bankruptcy prediction using SMOTE
 2. Topic modelling for IMDB movie reviews and evaluating Perplexity as a performance measure
 3. Classifying White Blood Cells (WBCs) using Convolutional Neural Networks (CNNs) on stained images
+4. Sentiment Analysis for IMDB movie reviews

 ## Requirements